-Reviewer Elizabeth Strong
+Medically Reviewed By: Elizabeth Strong

 The early work of Jacobson provided a framework for the development of biofeedback therapy.
-Another researcher, Johann Schultz, refined his contribution to the early development of biofeedback with his Autogenic Training, this technique used crude electrical equipment to produce low arousal that brought about a quieting effect on the autonomic nervous system.
-By the time the 1960's arrived, these new disciplines developed into biofeedback therapy that was introduced by the biofeedback research society in Santa Monica.
+Another researcher, Johann Schultz, refined his contribution to the early development of biofeedback with his Autogenic Training; this technique used crude electrical equipment to produce low arousal that brought about a quieting effect on the autonomic nervous system.
+By the time the 1960s arrived, these new disciplines developed into biofeedback therapy that was introduced by the biofeedback research society in Santa Monica.

 The Different Types Of Biofeedback

 There are several different types of biofeedback used to provide feedback that can then be utilized to understand and control human physiology.
 Each biofeedback has its own set of indications and the main goal of the therapy is to learn to understand the indications provided by biofeedback therapy to learn how to control the specific physiological functions.
 Regulating physiological functions provides the user the ability to alleviate symptoms of many different ailments and abnormal body functions, both mental and physical.

 This is a list of the different types of biofeedback used for therapy:

 - Brainwave Biofeedback - an EEG machine provides biofeedback on brainwave activity.
 Multiple sensors are placed on the head and the machine gives feedback on brain wave activity.
 Brainwave biofeedback makes use of electrical sensors to help with conditions such as migraine headaches, and the pain and anxiety associated with migraine headaches.
 This biofeedback is then used to learn how to regulate the activity.